 By 1825, Colonel Talbot of the Talbot Settlement boasted a garden that was, according to Joseph Pickering, “better stocked than most in America, yet like a good common one in England”.
 Talbot’s garden included cabbages, cucumbers, Swedish turnips and other commonly found vegetables plus a few hills of hops, useful for brewing ale.
 He also grew a number of fruits: cherries, plums, apricots, nectarines, apples, gooseberries, currants, watermelon, and muskmelon.
 Fruit plantings of gooseberry, raspberry, strawberry, and currants could be imported from England, but settlers commented that the fruit was seldom as flavourful as when grown in England

-Asa Burnham, a resident of Cobourg, UC, was not only a judge but a progressive settler who experimented cultivating fruits and vegetables.
-He grew the small white during the 1830s and 1840s when turnips were considered a luxury.
+Asa Burnham, a resident of Cobourg, UC, was not only a judge but a progressive settler who experimented with cultivating fruits and vegetables.
+He grew the small white turnip variety during the 1830s and 1840s when turnips were considered a luxury.
 Despite his concern that hoeing and cultivating may harm the turnips, he turned out a successful crop.